WWE’s Alexa Bliss Teases Decolletage In Spiked & Sexy Deep V-Neck, Shoots Moody Look At Fans

 — Lexi Kaufman (@AlexaBliss_WWE) March 5, 2019

 Although Alexa has publicly denied these rumors via Instagram, doubt persists.
-Her fans and followers wish her the very best, and simply cannot wait to see her in action at WrestleMania 35.
+Her fans and followers wish her the very best and simply cannot wait to see her in action at WrestleMania 35.